Goldach: Geography

 Goldach has an area, As of 2006, of 4.7 km2.
 Of this area, 33.1% is used for agricultural purposes, while 12.7% is forested.
 Of the rest of the land, 51.9% is settled (buildings or roads) and the remainder (2.3%) is non-productive (rivers or lakes).

-The municipality is located in the Rorschach Wahlkreis.
-It is located on the road between Rorschach and St. Gallen and stretches from Lake Constance to the Rorschacherberg.
+It is located on the southern coast of Lake Constance and extends the town Rorschach to the west.
 It consists of the village sections of Ober-Goldach, Unter-Goldach and Riet.
+The Goldach flows along the village‘s western border from that it derives its name.
+The main railway line to the eastern Swiss border runs through it and connects St. Gallen with Rorschach.
+There is also a local railway stop in Goldach.
+The A1 runs along its southern hill side.

 Coat of arms

 The blazon of the municipal coat of arms is Azure two Bars wavy Or.